ArtemStet/ArtemStet/README.md

 - 👋 Hi, I’m Artem Stetsenko
-- 👀 I’m interested in Python learning, data science and finding new job
+- 👀 I’m interested in learning Python, data science and finding new job
 - 💞️ I’m looking to collaborate on data science or data analysis projects
 - 📫 How to reach me stetsenkoart_at_gmail.com